 Mindful Eating Rituals

 Standup comedian Louis CK once said on his show, “The meal isn't over when I'm full.
 It's over when I hate myself.”
 This line is a perfect representation of our eating habits.
-Some eat to live; others live to eat.
+This is where mindful eating can help enrich our lives.

 However, food is more than just an energy source, as it was taught to us back in school.
 Food is an outlet for indulgence and tends to dictate the mood of the day.
 A healthy meal can make you feel great but an unhealthy meal, not so much.